quantified-uncertainty/squiggle/packages/website/docs/Api/Dictionary.md

 Squiggle dictionaries work similar to Python dictionaries.
 The syntax is similar to objects in Javascript.

-Dictionaries are unordered and duplicates are not allowed.
-They are meant to be immutable, like most types in Squiggle.
+Dictionaries are ordered.
+Duplicates are not allowed.
+They are immutable, like all types in Squiggle.

 **Example**